misterjanson/CTF/content/04_CTF/02-page.md

 3. Click the **File** actions header to show only file activities of Lockbit.exe.
 4. Click on the **TIME** column header to sort the events ascending, so that we can view the oldest events first.
 ![02_TH](02_threat_hunting.png?width=500px)
-5. Locate an entry with the type of "File Create".
+5. Locate an entry with the type of *"File Create"*.
 6. Click anywhere in this row of the Activity Events table to display more details about the specific activity event in a Details pane on the right.
 The Details pane for an activity event contains a Summary tab, one or two other tabs, and the Investigation View button.
 The selected row is marked by a green border on its left.
 ![](file_create.png?width=500px)
 The Details pane for an activity event contains a Summary tab, one or two other tabs, and the Investigation View button, as follows: